trisbee/policies/tickets/en_terms.md

-section (detailed description of the Event), the Buyer shall fill in their identification data, type and number of tickets to be bought (number of tickets per one Buyer may be limited by the Promoter) and/or other data that may be necessary to enable the Buyer\'s participation in the Event (e.g. age), and using the "Buy tickets" (Zakoupit vstupenky) button shall confirm their interest in buying the ticket(s) in question.
+section (detailed description of the Event), the Buyer shall fill in their identification data, type and number of tickets to be bought (number of tickets per one Buyer may be limited by the Promoter) and/or other data that may be necessary to enable the Buyer's participation in the Event (e.g. age), and using the "Buy tickets" (Zakoupit vstupenky) button shall confirm their interest in buying the ticket(s) in question.